tbensky/npct/README.md

 1. When run, you'll see <img src=https://github.com/tbensky/npct/blob/master/pics/flash.png>

+1. Select the serial port your ESP32 is attached to.
+This varies from computer to computer.

 1. Click the "Browse..." button next to the "Flash App 0x10000" button (red arrow), and select the file called [npct.bin](https://github.com/tbensky/npct/blob/master/npct/build/npct.bin) file in the ncpt repository.

 1. Now click the "Flash" button.